MSUSEL/msusel-snort-network-quality/README.md

        * `alpine1` is the name of the container in which the command is executed.
        * `ash` opens a default shell.
    * `root@alpine1:/# ‎ping -c 2 172.17.0.3`
+     * This command sends 2 ICMP echo requests to the network host with the IP address 173.13.0.3 from within the alpine1 container.
 6. Stop Snort & Check Logs
    * Stop Snort with ‘command c’ and view the log file, ‘alert_fast.’